sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 - Tape save and loading.
 - SNA snapshot loading.
 - Quick snapshot saving and loading.
-- Internal SPIFFS support / external SD card support (only one of both, see hardware.h)
+- Internal SPIFFS support / external SD card support (only one of both, see config.h).

 ## Work in progress